tamershahin/grails-redis-flexible-cache/README.md

  def list = redisFlexibleCacheService.doCache('some:key:2', 'someGroup', 120, false, {
         return Book.list(fetch: [author: "eager"])
     })
- log.debug list.first().author // no exception thrown
+ log.debug list.first().author.name // no exception thrown

 As rule of thumb use reAttachToSession=true when you want to cache the result of complex elaboration is a Domain class or a list of them and you need to 'navigate' them as fresh objects.